 Passive nonfinancial foreign entity (NFFE).
 A passive NFFE is a nonfinancial foreign entity other than an excepted NFFE, including a WP, WT, QI, or direct reporting NFFE.
 See Regulations sections 1.1471-1(b)(80) and 1.1472-1(b).

-For chapter 4 purposes, an intermediary must provide its chapter 4 status to a withholding agent to determine whether withholding applies to the payment.
-Thus, a chapter 4 status must be provided for a withholdable payment made to a foreign entity.
+For chapter 4 purposes, an intermediary must provide its CAUTION chapter 4 status to a withholding

 Where and When To File